top of page

 History of Zanzibar

 Zanzibar, an archipelago off the coast of Tanzania, is steeped in a rich history that dates back over 2,000 years.
 Known as the "Spice Islands," Zanzibar was a major hub in the Indian Ocean trade routes, where African, Arab, Persian, Indian, and European influences converged.
 The islands played a crucial role in the spice trade, particularly in the production of cloves, nutmeg, and cinnamon, which were highly valued commodities.
-Zanzibar also has a dark history as a center of the East African slave trade, with Stone Town serving as a major port for the trade in enslaved people.
+Zanzibar also has a dark history as a centre of the East African slave trade, with Stone Town serving as a major port for the trade of enslaved people.
 The archipelago became a part of the Omani Sultanate in the 17th century and later a British protectorate in the 19th century before gaining independence and uniting with Tanganyika to form Tanzania in 1964.
 Today, Zanzibar is a semi-autonomous region of Tanzania, where the legacies of its diverse cultural and historical influences can be seen in its architecture, traditions, and way of life.

 Languages in Zanzibar